casdoor/casdoor-website/docs/token/overview.md

 The options are as follows: JWT will generate a token containing all User fields, JWT-Empty will generate a token with all non-empty values for the user, and JWT-Custom will generate a token containing custom User Token fields (you can choose attributes in the Token fields).
 JWT-Standard will generate a token with some standard OIDC token fields include email, phone, gender and Address (Address value in other format is not standard).

 ![JWT-Custom](/img/token/overview/JWT-Custom.png)

+## Custom Token Attributes

+When using JWT-Custom format, you can define custom attributes with their data types.
+Each attribute has a **Type** field that controls how values are included in the JWT:

+- **Array**: The attribute value will always be returned as an array, even if it contains a single element.
+This ensures compatibility with OIDC clients that expect array types for fields like roles, groups, or permissions.
+- **String**: The attribute value will be returned as a single string (the first element if multiple values exist).

+Empty attributes are automatically omitted from the token to keep the payload clean.
+When configuring attributes for roles, groups, or permissions, using the Array type is recommended for better OIDC compliance and compatibility with systems like Rancher and Keycloak.